 Mandarin orange margaritas are a refreshing cocktail using in-season citrus.
-These margaritas get a fun agridulce kick from a Miguelito-rimmed glass.
+These margaritas get a fun agridulce kick from a Miguelito and salt-rimmed glass.

 Mandarin oranges, or mandarinas, are extremely common in Mexico, so they’re used in all kinds of recipes, from aguas frescas, to gelatinas, salads, and more—including mandarin orange margaritas.

 The juicer used in my video is a Chefn Citrus Juicer.

 In this case, rimming the margarita glass with a mixture of kosher salt and Miguelito (a powdered form of chamoy) lends a particularly Mexican sweet-and-sour flavor.
 It’s salty, sugary, acidic, and very slightly spicy, and it’s often used on fresh fruit, veggies, and other snacks.
 You can buy Miguelito in most Mexican or Latin American markets in the same aisle as bottled salsas, as well as online.
 Miguelito is even available on Amazon Prime!

 A note about mandarin oranges: The harvest in the beginning of the season is usually less sweet or even a little bit sour, while mandarins harvested mid- to late-season will be sweeter.
 For that reason, you may want to add a little bit of sugar to your juice if drinking at the beginning of the season and the fresh-squeezed juice tastes a bit too tart for your liking.

 I like to use a liquid cane sugar such as Hey Shuga!
 Organic Pure Cane Liquid Sweetener because a little bit goes a long way and it’s easier than dissolving granulated sugar.
 You can typically find this in any grocery store near where you’d find maple syrup or other liquid sweeteners for baking.